 - Overview – this page presents an overview of your Altium account.

 - Profile – use this page to manage organization details, including general information (website, contact numbers, description), billing and shipping addresses, and ability to upload a corporate logo.

-- Users - use this page to manage users associated to the account.
+- Users – use this page to manage users associated with the account.

 - Groups – use this page to manage groups (of users) for the account.

-- Licenses - use this page to manage and allocate licenses associated to the account.
+- Licenses – use this page to manage and allocate licenses associated with the account.

 - Reports – provides a range of license usage monitoring and reporting features, that can be used to audit how your On-Demand licenses are used within your organization.

-- Payments - use this page to create and manage you financial profile, including your preferred payment method.
+- Payments – use this page to create and manage your financial profile, including your preferred payment method.
 This enables you to use the Altium Online Payments system, a secure system with which to streamline the payment of your subscriptions for Altium design solutions.

 Each of these sub-pages can be accessed from links at the top of a page.
 Sub-pages are also interlinked to varying degrees, allowing you to quickly jump to the information you need to view, or the aspect of the account that you need to modify, with streamlined expediency.

 Access the various areas of functionality provided by the Dashboard, through the links available at the top of a page.